BridgeWise-Tech-Private/library-api-main/README.md

 Open the debugger tab, select `launch dev server` and the task, and press the "play" button.

 This will launch the dev server in vscode and allow you to add breakpoints for debugging.

+## TODO

+Add the following to CI.yml when `JEST` is fixed
+ -- --detectOpenHandles --forceExit